oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the `notifications` property of type `notification[]`

-    2018/03/20: OBSOLETE. `conversion` has an `invocation` property, and `invocation` now has `toolNotifications` and `configuration properties.
+    2018/03/20: OBSOLETE. `conversion` has an `invocation` property, and `invocation` now has `toolNotifications` and `configurationNotifications` properties.
 Filed [Issue #132](https://github.com/oasis-tcs/sarif-spec/issues/132): "conversion.notifications is superfluous" to remove this property.
 Don't add it to the schema.

 - [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"